yanncauchepin/PageRanking/README.md

 ## Results ##

 The program will display the 20 websites with the highest scores in the terminal.
-Additionally, the scores for all websites will be saved in the **Output** directory in the file named ***output.txt***.
+Additionally, the scores for all websites will be saved in the **output** directory in the file named ***output.txt***.

 ## To do list ##